 Vasily Perov.
 Old parents at the grave of their son Oil on canvas.
 Tretyakov Gallery, Moscow, Russia.

 "Fathers and Sons" is one of Turgenev's most famous and popular novels.
-In general, he began to publish his novels relatively late - only from 1856.
-By that time he was already quite a few years old.
-Behind him was the experience of "Notes of a Hunter" and popularity as an author of essays.
+In general, he began publishing his novels relatively late - only in 1856.
+By that time he was already quite old.
+Behind him was the experience of “Notes of a Hunter” and popularity as an author of essays.

 The fourth novel and its current themes

 Ivan Sergeevich wrote six novels in total.
-The fourth in a row was "Fathers and Sons", the year of creation of which fell on 1861.
-This work is the quintessence of Turgenev's novelistic style.
-He always strives to portray the events of his personal life, relationships between people against the backdrop of any social phenomena.
+The fourth in a row was “Fathers and Sons”, the year of its creation was 1861.
+This work is the quintessence of Turgenev's novel style.
+He always strives to depict events in his personal life, relationships between people against the backdrop of some social phenomena.

-The writer always emphasized that he was a pure artist and that the aesthetic perfection of the book was more important to him than its political or social relevance.
-However, in every work of Ivan Sergeevich it is clear that he always gets into the very core of current public discussions of one time or another.
-The same is evidenced by the novel "Fathers and Sons".
+The writer always emphasized that he is a pure artist and that the aesthetic perfection of a book is more important to him than its political or social relevance.
+However, in every work of Ivan Sergeevich it is clear that he always gets to the very core of current public discussions of a particular time.
+The novel "Fathers and Sons" testifies to the same thing.

 History of creation.
 "Fathers and Sons", or the Emergence of a New Concept

 The key phrase is the comparison of human life with the world of indifferent nature.
 And yet, she is not indifferent.
-It is simply so omnipotent that it helps people overcome the vanity of the world and comprehend life eternal and endless.
+It is simply so omnipotent that it helps people overcome the vanity of the world and comprehend eternal and endless life.

 The true meaning of the work of Ivan Sergeevich

-The contradiction between fathers and children, which is stated on the first pages of the novel, does not further aggravate or deepen.
-On the contrary, the extremes are increasingly approaching each other.
-As a result, the reader understands that in every family, the relationship of parents to their children is quite warm, and those in response reciprocate.
-And, despite all the previous critical and negative discussions that the history of creation carries, "Fathers and Sons" as the plot develops, demonstrates that the contradictions between the views of the older generation and the young are more and more smoothed out.
-And at the end of the novel, they almost come to naught.
+The contradiction between fathers and children, which is stated in the first pages of the novel, does not worsen or deepen further.
+On the contrary, the extremes are increasingly moving closer to each other.
+As a result, the reader understands that in every family the relationship of parents to their children is quite warm, and they reciprocate their feelings in return.
+And, despite all the previous critical and negative discussions that the history of creation carries, “Fathers and Sons”, as the plot develops, demonstrates that the contradictions between the views of the older generation and the younger are increasingly smoothed out.
+And by the end of the novel they are practically reduced to nothing.

 Changes in the mind of the main character

-And the main character, Bazarov, is going through a particularly difficult evolution.
-And it goes not under compulsion, but as a result of internal movements of the soul and mind.
-He denies all the basic values of a noble society: nature, art, family, love.
-And Ivan Sergeevich is well aware that his hero, in principle, is completely hopeless and will not be able to live long in this denial.
+And the main character himself, Bazarov, is going through a particularly difficult evolution.
+And it does not happen under compulsion, but as a result of internal movements of the soul and mind.
+He denies all the basic values of noble society: nature, art, family, love.
+And Ivan Sergeevich understands perfectly well that his hero, in principle, is completely hopeless and will not be able to live long in this denial.

-And as soon as love falls on the main character, his harmonious system of views collapses.
+And as soon as love falls on the main character, his harmonious belief system collapses.
 He has no reason to live.
 Therefore, it is unlikely that his death in this work can be considered accidental.

-The meaning of Ivan Sergeevich's novel could be very briefly described with a quote from Pushkin: "Blessed is he who was young from his youth ..."
-The fact is that the contradictions between youthful energy, activity and humility to life, which are inherent in more mature periods of a person, are imaginary conflicts.
+The meaning of Ivan Sergeevich’s novel could be very briefly described by a quote from Pushkin: “Blessed is he who was young from his youth...”
+The fact is that the contradictions between youthful energy, activity and submission to life, which are inherent in more mature periods of a person, are imaginary conflicts.

-As nature absorbs and processes social phenomena in itself, so the views of young people change in the work "Fathers and Sons".
+Just as nature absorbs and processes social phenomena, so the views of young people change in the work “Fathers and Sons.”
 The heroes of the novel, their characters are gradually reborn and come closer to the opinions and judgments of their fathers.
-This is the outstanding achievement of Turgenev.
+This is Turgenev’s outstanding achievement.

-About a nihilist, a person who despises art, Ivan Sergeevich was able to tell by means of this very skill.
-The author spoke about very acute social events not in the language of a participant in the events, but in an artistic one.
-That is why the novel "Fathers and Sons" still excites the feelings of many readers.
+Ivan Sergeevich was able to talk about a nihilist, a person who despises art, using the means of this very skill.
+The author spoke about very acute social events not in the language of a participant in the events, but in fiction.
+That is why the novel “Fathers and Sons” still excites the feelings of many readers.

-Creativity I.S.
-Turgenev was a huge contribution to the development of Russian literature.
+Creativity of I.S.
+Turgenev made a huge contribution to the development of Russian literature.
 Many of his works are well known to readers of different ages.
-But the most popular was and remains Turgenev's novel "Fathers and Sons", which became the answer to many questions of the writer's contemporaneity.
-The history of the creation of the novel "Fathers and Sons" began in 1860, with an idea that visited Ivan Sergeevich.
+But the most popular was and remains Turgenev’s novel “Fathers and Sons,” which became the answer to many of the writer’s contemporary questions.
+The history of the creation of the novel “Fathers and Sons” began in 1860, with the idea that visited Ivan Sergeevich.

 First stage

-Thoughts about creating a new work describing the surrounding reality arose from Turgenev when he was in England on the Isle of Wight.
+Thoughts about creating a new work describing the surrounding reality arose in Turgenev when he was in England on the Isle of Wight.
 Then he conceives a major story, the hero of which should be a young doctor.
-The prototype of Bazarov was a young doctor accidentally met by Turgenev while traveling by rail.
-In it, he saw the beginnings of nihilism, which was only emerging at that time.
-This struck Ivan Sergeevich.
+The prototype of Bazarov was a young doctor whom Turgenev accidentally met while traveling by rail.
+In him he saw the beginnings of nihilism, which was just emerging at that time.
+This amazed Ivan Sergeevich.
 He was simply fascinated by the views of this young man.

 Beginning of work

-Turgenev begins work directly in 1860.
+Turgenev began work directly in 1860.
 He leaves with his daughter for Paris, settles there and plans to finish work with a new work in a short time.
-During the first year of work on Fathers and Sons, the writer completes the first half of the novel.
+During the first year of working on Fathers and Sons, the writer completes the first half of the novel.
 He feels great satisfaction from his work.
-He is madly attracted by the image of Yevgeny Bazarov.
+He is madly attracted to the image of Yevgeny Bazarov.
 But over time, he feels that he can no longer work in Paris.
-The writer returns home.
+The writer returns to his homeland.

 Completion of the novel

-For the first time, "Fathers and Sons" appeared to the world on the pages of the popular literary publication "Russian Messenger".
-As Turgenev feared, Bazarov's ambiguous image provoked a strong reaction in literary circles.
-His discussion generated a lot of controversy in the press.
-Many excellent critics devoted their articles to analyzing the ideological content of the novel and characterizing the protagonist.
-The appearance of a new image, denying everything familiar and beautiful, has become a kind of hymn to the young nihilistic trend.
+For the first time, “Fathers and Sons” appeared to the world on the pages of the popular literary publication “Russian Messenger”.
+As Turgenev feared, the controversial image of Bazarov caused a strong reaction in literary circles.
+Its discussion gave rise to a lot of controversy in the press.
+Many excellent critics devoted their articles to analyzing the ideological content of the novel and characterizing the main character.
+The appearance of a new image, denying everything familiar and beautiful, became a kind of hymn to the young nihilistic movement.

-After the appearance of the novel in the Russian Messenger, Turgenev is engaged in a slight revision of the text of the work.
-He smooths out some of the particularly sharp character traits of the protagonist, and makes the image of Bazarov more attractive than in the original version.
-In the autumn of 1862, an edited version of the novel was published.
-On the title page there is a dedication to Vissarion Grigoryevich Belinsky.
-Turgenev and Belinsky were very close friends, and thanks to the influence of Vissarion Grigoryevich, some of Ivan Sergeevich's public views were formed.
+After the novel appeared in the Russian Messenger, Turgenev was engaged in a slight reworking of the text of the work.
+It smoothes out some particularly harsh character traits of the main character, and makes the image of Bazarov more attractive than in the original version.
+In the fall of 1862, an edited version of the novel was published.
+On the title page there is a dedication to Vissarion Grigorievich Belinsky.
+Turgenev and Belinsky were very close friends, and thanks to the influence of Vissarion Grigorievich, some of Ivan Sergeevich’s social views were formed.

 Roman I.S.
-Turgenev's "Fathers and Sons" became a unique work that reflected the eternal confrontation between two generations, not only within a single family, but also at the level of the socio-political life of the whole country.
+Turgenev’s “Fathers and Sons” became a unique work, reflecting the eternal confrontation between two generations not only within a single family, but also at the level of socio-political life of an entire country.

-What was the intention of the novel "Fathers and Sons"?
-How did it reflect the socio-political struggle of the 60s of the XIX century?
-Did the intentions of the writer and the objective meaning of his work coincide in this case?
+What was the idea behind the novel "Fathers and Sons"?
+How was the socio-political struggle of the 60s of the 19th century reflected in it?
+In this case, did the writer’s intentions and the objective meaning of his work coincide?

-"My whole story is directed against the nobility as an advanced class," I. S. Turgenev argued.
-In Bazarov, he was drawn to an outstanding, titanic figure, grown out of the people's soil, but lonely and therefore doomed to death.
-The author conceived the main conflict of the novel as a conflict of ideologies: the moderate-liberal position of the "fathers" and the extreme left views of the nihilists (read, revolutionaries, the author notes).
-The writer wanted to show the triumph of democracy over the aristocracy, but he was sure of the defeat of the revolutionaries.
-Therefore, he categorically objected to the revolutionary conclusions drawn by Dobrolyubov after reading Fathers and Sons, and because of this he broke with his dear Sovremennik.
-The writer, who served "the revolution as the heartfelt meaning of his works" (from the proclamation of the People's Will), turned out to be wrong: the objective meaning of his novel outgrew the plan, turned out to be broader and more convincing than Turgenev had supposed.
+“My whole story is directed against the nobility as an advanced class,” argued I. S. Turgenev.
+In Bazarovo he pictured an extraordinary, titanic figure, growing from the soil of the people, but lonely and therefore doomed to death.
+The author conceived the main conflict of the novel as a conflict of ideologies: the moderate liberal position of the “fathers” and the extreme left views of nihilists (read revolutionaries, the author notes).
+The writer wanted to show the triumph of democracy over the aristocracy, but was sure of the defeat of the revolutionaries.
+Therefore, he categorically objected to the revolutionary conclusions made by Dobrolyubov after reading Fathers and Sons, and because of this he broke with his dear Sovremennik.
+The writer, who served “the revolution with the heartfelt meaning of his works” (from the proclamation of the People’s Volunteers), turned out to be wrong: the objective meaning of his novel outgrew the concept, turning out to be broader and more convincing than Turgenev had imagined.

 Bazarov has the character of a fighter.
-He never retreats in disputes with ideological opponents, does not change his convictions, most often developed by experience.
-His aphorisms, often controversial, are the result of great mental work.
-Bazarov's nihilism is not a denial for the sake of denial, but a firm conviction that "science" in general "does not exist at all," that everything must be looked at critically, the results of one's research in the laboratory must be checked, etc. Bazarov is sure that "everyone a person must educate himself, "and cites himself as an example.
-He has the right to call himself "self-broken", because he never gives in to his weaknesses, fearlessly defends what he considers true.
+He never backs down in disputes with ideological opponents, does not change his beliefs, most often developed through experience.
+His aphorisms, often controversial, are the result of a lot of mental work.
+Bazarov’s nihilism is not denial for the sake of denial, but a firm conviction that “science “in general” does not exist at all,” that one must look at everything critically, check the results of one’s research in the laboratory, etc. Bazarov is confident that “everyone a person must educate himself,” and cites himself as an example.
+He has the right to call himself “self-deluded” because he never gives in to his weaknesses and fearlessly defends what he considers true.

-Arkady in the epilogue "became a zealous master", his "farm brings a significant income."
-This means that the influence
+Arkady in the epilogue “has become a zealous owner,” his “farm brings in significant income.”
+This suggests that the influence

 How are the ideological views of the characters revealed in the novel “Fathers and Sons” by I. S. Turgenev?

-Bazarov quickly disappeared - after all, Arkady, despite the search for a social ideal outside the noble ideology, remained a "liberal gentleman."
-He is the guardian of the traditions of the "fathers" not only in relation to culture.
-The ideological views of the heroes of I. S. Turgenev are most fully revealed in the disputes between the Kirsanovs and Bazarov.
+Bazarov quickly disappeared - after all, Arkady, despite the search for a social ideal outside the ideology of the nobility, remained a “liberal gentleman.”
+He is the keeper of the traditions of the “fathers” not only in relation to culture.
+The ideological views of I. S. Turgenev's heroes are most fully revealed in the disputes between the Kirsanovs and Bazarov.

 Describe the portrait of Pavel Petrovich Kirsanov.

-Pavel Petrovich Kirsanov is an aristocrat, which is emphasized by his beautiful white hands "with long pink nails", "English suite, fashionable low ties", "amazing collars".
-He speaks with accentuated refined courtesy, tilting his head slightly.
+Pavel Petrovich Kirsanov is an aristocrat, which is emphasized by his beautiful white hands “with long pink nails”, “English suit, fashionable low ties”, “amazing collars”.
+He speaks with emphasized refined politeness, slightly tilting his head.

-What principles of Bazarov do not withstand a dispute with life?
+Which principles of Bazarov cannot stand up to a dispute with life?

-Bazarov's nihilistic attitude towards love is broken by his own feeling for Odintsova.
-For the first time, he realizes that he is powerless to give up love for the sake of reason, that he becomes dependent on a woman whose words, look, manners cause a storm of irresistible passions in him.
-After losing a love match, Bazarov loses optimism, comes to gloomy arguments about the insignificance of man in the face of eternity.
+Bazarov's nihilistic attitude towards love is shattered by his own feelings for Odintsova.
+For the first time, he realizes that he is powerless to refuse love for the sake of reason, that he becomes dependent on a woman whose words, glance, and manners evoke in him a storm of irresistible passions.
+After defeat in a love match, Bazarov loses optimism and comes to gloomy thoughts about the insignificance of man in the face of eternity.

 How do you understand the meaning of the word "nihilist"?

-I. S. Turgenev introduced the concept of "nihilism" into the Russian language as a designation for the system of views of "new people" who entered Russian public life from the late 50s of the 19th century.
-Nihilism is a simplified, grossly materialistic understanding of life, in which rational, experimental knowledge through the natural sciences comes to the fore, religion, art, beauty, morality are denied as useless in society.
-"We act by virtue of what we recognize as useful.
-At the present time, denial is most useful - we deny."
+The concept of “nihilism” was introduced into the Russian language by I. S. Turgenev as a designation for the system of views of the “new people” who entered Russian public life from the late 50s of the 19th century.
+Nihilism is a simplified, crudely materialistic understanding of life, in which rational, experimental knowledge through the natural sciences is brought to the fore, religion, art, beauty, and morality are denied as useless in society.
+“We act by virtue of what we recognize as useful.
+At the present time, the most useful thing is denial - we deny.”

 What is the weakness of Bazarov’s position?

-The weakness of Bazarov's position is in the total denial of everything that goes beyond empirical knowledge: art, the beauty of nature, love, religion.
-Life itself breaks his rejection of love.
-His materialism is superficial and crude, identifying physiology and morality (“each of us has a brain, spleen, heart, and lungs are the same,” which means that everyone has the same “moral qualities”).
-Bazarov has no devoted supporters, he is lonely, therefore, doomed.
+The weakness of Bazarov's position lies in the total denial of everything that goes beyond the scope of empirical knowledge: art, the beauty of nature, love, religion.
+Life itself shatters his rejection of love.
+His materialism is superficial and crude, identifying physiology and morality (“each of us has a brain, spleen, heart, and lungs that are constructed in the same way,” which means that everyone has the same “moral qualities”).
+Bazarov has no loyal supporters, he is alone, and therefore doomed.

-Why does I. S. Turgenev end Bazarov's line with the death of a hero?
+Why does I. S. Turgenev end Bazarov's line with the death of the hero?

 I. S. Turgenev believed that the “Russian Insarovs” had come, but their time had not come.
 Bazarov is a premature person who does not have a close social perspective, which is why he had to die.